fluent/fluentd-docs-gitbook/deployment/linux-capability.md

-# Linux Capability
+# Using Linux Capabilities

-This article shows configuration and dependent gem installation instruction for enabling Linux capability module on Fluentd core.
+This article shows configuration and dependent gem installation instructions for enabling [Linux capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) on Fluentd core.

+Linux capabilities grant privileges to processes and executables that are otherwise reserved for the root user (UID 0).
+You can use these in conjunction with Fluentd plugins to enable the underlying Ruby executable read access to input sources.

 ## Prerequisites

-* gcc and make etc. for building C extension sources
+* `gcc` and `make` etc. for building C extension sources
-* libcap-ng package and its development package
+* `libcap-ng package` and its development package
-  * libcap-ng-dev on Debian GNU/Linux and Ubuntu
+  * `libcap-ng-dev` on Debian GNU/Linux and Ubuntu
-  * libcap-ng-devel on CentOS 7/8, Fedora 33, AmazonLinux 2
+  * `libcap-ng-devel` on CentOS 7/8, Fedora 33, AmazonLinux 2
-* pkg-config package for linking libcap-ng library
+* `pkg-config package` for linking `libcap-ng` library
 * Ruby and its development packages
-  * ruby-dev on Debian GNU/Linux and Ubuntu
+  * `ruby-dev` on Debian GNU/Linux and Ubuntu
-  * ruby-devel on CentOS 7/8, Fedora 33, AmazonLinux 2
+  * `ruby-devel` on CentOS 7/8, Fedora 33, AmazonLinux 2
 * Fluentd v1.12 or later

 ## Install capability handling gem

-Fluentd uses [`capng_c` gem](https://github.com/fluent-plugins-nursery/capng_c) to handle Linux capability.
+Fluentd uses the [`capng_c` gem](https://github.com/fluent-plugins-nursery/capng_c) to handle Linux capabilities.

-So, Add this line to your Fluentd' or td-agent's Gemfile:
+Add this line to your Fluentd' or td-agent's Gemfile:

 ```ruby
 gem 'capng_c'